-- Address mental health and missing persons demand on response policing (to free police officers time to meet other demands) - Invest in leadership and management training/support (to increase retention rates and job satisfaction) - Invest in police and staff wellbeing and welfare support (to reduce sickness absence and ill-health retirement) - Agree Strategic Workforce Plan, People Plan and monitor progress.
+- Monitor and oversee Police Scotland's development and delivery of a revised model of policing, supporting policing to adapt to changing needs and demands and make best use of available resources. - Monitoring efforts to manage mental health and missing persons demand on response policing. - Oversee investment in leadership and management training/support to increase retention rates and job satisfaction. - Oversee investment in police and staff wellbeing and welfare support to optimise workforce wellbeing (with indicators including reduced sickness absence and ill health retirement)